Click on talk titles for details

 A crystal vision of Victorian Britain: the Great Exhibition of 1851

-One of the most ambitious and spectacular events ever staged in Britain was the Great Exhibition of 1851.
+The Great Exhibition of 1851 was one of the most ambitious and spectacular events ever staged in Britain.
 It showcased, on a grand scale, the sheer economic, technological and global might of the nation.
-The vast attraction, which captivated visitors from around the country (and beyond), can also be used to shed light on many aspects of Victorian culture.
-This talk will look at what we know about this great spectacle and what it tells us about the nation as a whole.
+The vast attraction, which captivated visitors from around the country (and beyond), provides a fascinating window in so many sides of Victorian life.
+This talk will explore what we know about this great spectacle and what it tells us about the nation as a whole.

 Sculls, skiffs and steamers: the history of Salter's Steamers